Idan-Maimon/Service-Serving-Certificate-WorkShop/README.md

 ### Step 5: Adjust the server and client deployments to consume the certificates to allow https communication

-1. Modify the http server to consume the secret.

-The http server expect to get the crt and key as follow:
+1. Modify the http server to consume the secret, the http server expect to get the crt and key as follow:
    - tls.crt: should be mounted at /app/fullchain.pem
    - tls.key: should be mounted at /app/privkey.pem